sandeepkumar8713/javaapps/22_design_notes/06_db_design.md

 **communication problem** that may occur between the nodes.
 Its basically guarantees the system continues to operate even \
 if one data node is down.

-**CAP Theorem said that If there is Partition Tolerance, either Availability or Consistency should be selected.**
+**CAP Theorem said that If there is Network Partition, either Availability or Consistency should be selected.**

 ## Eventual vs Strong Consistency in Distributed Databases